ProvableHQ/sdk/sdk/README.md

 });
 ```

-The WebWorker can then be initialized in worker provider component which uses React effects
+The WebWorker can then be initialized in a worker provider component that uses React effects

 ```jsx
 import { useEffect, useState } from "react";